bigfirellc/thoughtbubble/readme.md

 ## Taipy App

-Thoughtbubble comes bundled with a [Taipy](https://docs.taipy.io/en/release-2.3/) app now.
+Thoughtbubble comes bundled with a [Taipy](https://docs.taipy.io/en/release-2.3/) web app now.
 Install all the prerequisites as above, and run the Taipy app:

 ```
 $ python app.py --threading